renatus777rr/postmarketOSwikisource/README.md

 ** Postmarketos wiki source code remake **
+!WARNING!
+YOU NEED TO SETUP PROPERLY!
+BECAUSE I SHARED ONLY WHAT NEED, SO YOU NEED TO FIX ALL AND INSTALL.
+FOR EXAMPLE COMPOSER, IMAGEMAGICK, ETC..

 1. download mediawiki, latest version.
 (1.41.1)
 2. dont setup all, put extensions folder and images folder in mediawiki root folder.